DataTalksClub/datatalksclub.github.io/_podcast/s02e12-communities.md

   time: '1:07:19'
   who: Alexey
 - line: Sorry to make you blush, and tell all of your followers that you're into that.
-    But where do you find him?
+    But where do you find them?
 I genuinely think it's easier to find people on LinkedIn, if it's around a professional network.
 You could technically say that a Facebook group is a community.
 Maybe that's where you find people.
 Maybe you find them in the comment section of a YouTube video.
 Where do these people hang out?
 And